egel/lsm/README.md

 ## Download

-It's two way to install.
+It's two way to download.

   - **Recommended**: Use [Git](http://git-scm.com/) and run `git clone git@github.com:egel/lsm.git` in terminal
   - Download all files in package and extract it.